'Over her dead body' - Canada News

 "When the defendant drove the truck forward after Maryam fell off the truck, he knew he would run her over," he said.
 "This was a shockingly dangerous, deadly situation."

-Mitchell's lawyer admited that the trial has been "emotional and gut-wrenching" for everyone involved.
+Mitchell's lawyer admitted the trial has been "emotional and gut-wrenching" for everyone, but told jurors they must be sure that Mitchell intended to kill Rashidi.

+"In my respectful submission to you, he did not," said defence lawyer Kim Ross.

+"You cannot base your finding of guilt for Mr. Mitchell based on your sympathy for Ms. Rashidi.
+We all have sympathy for Ms. Rashidi.
+She did not deserve to die that day."

-Mitchell is guilty of a number of things — including hit and run and theft — but not second-degree murder, said Kim Ross.
+Ross said Mitchell is guilty of a number of things — including hit and run and theft — but not second-degree murder.

+"He is guilty of manslaughter.
+No question about that," he said.
+"Mr. Mitchell, in my respectful submission, feels very sorry for what happened."

+In his charge to jurors, Justice Alan Macleod said they should come to a common-sense verdict based on the facts.
+He cautioned the jury to ignore anything heard outside the courtroom.